adamant/adamant.language.reference/ideas-considering.md

 Call `foo(<int, string>, 45, "hello")`.
 Could make declaration match, but this wouldn't fit with class declarations.
 It would remove the syntax ambiguity for function calls.
 Maybe in types, it would be `Type<T>` but then you would construct them as `new Type(<T>)`.
 This could make sense syntactically if constructors didn't auto share their class's type parameters and had to re-declare them.
 But that would be annoying.
 Other options, `foo[int, string](45, "hello")`, `foo<int, string>(45, "hello")`, `foo|int, string|(45, "hello")`, `foo(:int, :string, 45, "hello")` (but the variance will be wrong so that doesn't quite work).

+## Use `[ ]` for Compile Time Computing

+Use square brackets instead of angle brackets for generics, but then allow other values etc. These are conceptually evaluated at compile like the same way as templates.
+Allow meta functions with only compile time arguments which are then guaranteed to be executed at compile time.
+Const expressions could be done as some form of this as `const[foo]`.

 ## Comparison Chaining

 Make `a < b < c` legal.
 This would also allow `a < b > c` which seems confusing.
 Perhaps there should be rules that the direction of comparisons can't change in a chain.
 So `a < b <= c` and `a > b >= c` are legal but `a < b >= c` and `a > b <= c` aren't.
 An equal would be allowed in the middle: `a < b == c < d`.
 What about not equal?
 That seems confusing.
 What does `a < b =/= c < d` mean?